-For all Yoga exercises instructors, getting new ideas and perspectives for classes can be challenging.
-In the event that you teach Yoga exercises, week in and week away, it may begin to feel like you did the same course again and again.
-The main element to maintaining your Pilates classes unique, and challenging, is the sequencing.
+For all Yoga teachers, getting new ideas and perspectives for classes can be challenging.
+If you teach Yoga, week in and week out, it may begin to feel as if you have done the same class over and over.

 Below are a few techniques for sequencing classes of most levels: